 IslandWood is partnering with teachers to help them find ways to make their science classes more meaningful and engaging for all of their students with phenomena and investigations based in their local community.
-Towards this end, IslandWood staff facilitated workshops and is providing school-based planning sessions, and field support.
+Towards this end, IslandWood is providing teacher workshops and individualized school-based supports.

 Teacher Professional Development

 “A great introduction to what the NGSS mean & look like in actual practice, taught in a very active, interesting way that feels attainable and endurable.” – Elizabeth Smith-Gordon, Bryn Mawr Elementary

 The Next Generation Science Standards (NGSS)* call for students to use the practices, concepts, and content of science and engineering to understand and solve problems relevant to their lives.
 Emphasizing context from students’ home environments makes science applicable and increases engagement, while building the foundations to understand larger global issues like climate change.

 IslandWood is offering a four-workshop series in multiple locations around North and Central Puget Sound for teachers and informal educators who teach science to 2nd-8th graders.
 The series helps teachers bring the Next Generation Science Standards alive with local phenomena, schoolyard investigations and real-world problem solving towards student’s understanding climate science and developing solutions for local environmental problems.
 A total of 14 workshops are expected to serve more than 200 teachers.

 IslandWood is supporting teachers participating in Olympic ESD’s Elementary Storylines Project. in using local phenomena and investigations as a part of their schoolyard garden storylines.